10-YEAR MANUFACTURING WARRANTY | SOUTH’S #1 CHOICE FOR HOME EXTENSIONS

 For many people with disabilities, getting around can be a struggle.
 It can be tough enough to navigate wheelchairs or mobility aids through tight corners in a shop, but having to do so every day at home adds another level of frustration – not to mention the potential dangers.
 That’s why, if you or someone in your household faces mobility issues, it’s essential to make any new extensions fully accessible.
 These adjustments will greatly improve navigation and overall convenience, making life a bit easier for everyone.

-For more than 20 years, the team at Single Storey Extensions have been dedicated to designing one-of-a-kind extension kits.
+For more than 20 years, the team at Single Storey Extensions have been dedicated to designing one-of-a-kind extensions that seamlessly complement your home.
 In this article, we’ll take a closer look at five key steps to make your living space more disability-friendly.

 1. Entrance and navigation